MicrosoftDocs/win32/desktop-src/cossdk/legacycomponents.md

 ---
-Description: 'Contains an object for each unconfigured component in the Applications collection.
+Description: Contains an object for each unconfigured component in the Applications collection.
 Unconfigured components cannot make use of COM+ services.
-The properties exposed by these objects hold settings made at the component level.' ms.assetid: '87f3b93f-71aa-4187-88d2-889c13d8bd06'
+The properties exposed by these objects hold settings made at the component level. ms.assetid: 87f3b93f-71aa-4187-88d2-889c13d8bd06
 title: LegacyComponents collection
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # LegacyComponents collection

 Contains an object for each unconfigured component in the Applications collection.
 Unconfigured components cannot make use of COM+ services.
 The properties exposed by these objects hold settings made at the component level.

-This collection supports the [**Remove**](icatalogcollection-remove.md) method of the [**COMAdminCatalogCollection**](comadmincatalogcollection.md) object, but not the [**Add**](icatalogcollection-add.md) method.
-To install or import components into an application, use methods on the [**COMAdminCatalog**](comadmincatalog.md) object.
+This collection supports the [**Remove**](/windows/win32/ComAdmin/nf-comadmin-icatalogcollection-remove?branch=master) method of the [**COMAdminCatalogCollection**](/windows/win32/ComAdmin/?branch=master) object, but not the [**Add**](/windows/win32/ComAdmin/nf-comadmin-icatalogcollection-add?branch=master) method.
+To install or import components into an application, use methods on the [**COMAdminCatalog**](/windows/win32/ComAdmin/?branch=master) object.

 ## Members